 The answer is yes.

 In a previous article, we discussed Why You Should Consider Using the Deferred Sales Trust (DST) Now More Than Ever and does the IRS Allow The Deferred Sales Trust?
 So far, the answer is yes.
 Once the legal confidence of the structure has been established, the next logical question is on the continued operation of the DST and how and where the funds are invested to pay you back per the terms of the secured installment note.
 In the context of the DST, “secured” is defined as all of the assets in the DST serving as collateral.
-Examples of this would be private or syndicated real estate, business ventures, hard money lending, investment real estate development(s), mutual funds, ETFs, REITs, stocks, bonds, managed accounts, annuities, life insurance, etc. These assets are the security for repayment of the cash to you per the terms of the promissory note.
+Examples of this would be private or syndicated real estate, business ventures, own nothing but control everything, hard money lending, investment real estate development(s), mutual funds, ETFs, REITs, stocks, bonds, managed accounts, annuities, life insurance, etc. These assets are the security for repayment of the cash to you per the terms of the promissory note.
 Remember, you are now the lender to the DST and the DST owes you back the money it borrowed when it purchased the asset from you plus a rate of return, typically 8% compounding, over a specific period of time (usually 10 years).
 This term of 10-years, however, can be renewed every 10 years for 10 more years and passed in your living trust to your heirs.

 How are Deferred Sales Trust Funds and Investments Protected?